HeronBridge College accepts children who are able to cope with a mainstream academic curriculum.

 Priority will however be given to learners who already have a sibling/s in the school.

-No more than 2 years above the Grade age (at the Head’s discretion)
+Grade 2 – 12: no more than 2 years above the Grade age (at the discretion of the Head)

 - If the grade for the year of registration is full, the applicant’s name will be added to the waitlist.